 Our analysis establishes a set of empirical findings on the effects of a poor agricultural news shock both within and beyond U.S. agriculture.
-Such a shock generates an immediate rise in the

-(production-weighted) real price of domestic field crop commodities, and also a reduction in U.S. industrial production.
+Such a shock generates an immediate rise in the (production-weighted) real price of domestic field crop commodities, and also a reduction in U.S. industrial production that is consistent with food processing's share.
 It likewise initially reduces the producer price index for livestock, although that price recovers in time; this observation aligns with the idea that livestock producers trim the size of their herd when they anticipate increases in the cost of feed (Schulz, 2022).
-Poor agricultural news also reduces the quantity of commodities available for export (for corn, soybeans, and rice); this implies that the shock reduces the demand for dry bulk shipping services, all else equal, and we find that indeed the Baltic Dry Index (BDI) level falls.
-Freight volumes and expenditures also fall following the shock.
+Poor agricultural news also reduces the quantity of commodities available for export (for corn, soybeans, and rice); this implies that the shock likewise reduces the demand for dry bulk shipping services, all else equal, and we find that indeed the Baltic Dry Index (BDI) level falls.
+Domestic freight volumes and expenditures also fall following the shock.
 Poor commodity news increases real U.S. ethanol prices, (although the effect is only statistically significant at a single standard deviation), which is consistent with corn being a primary component in the production of ethanol; it also reduces ethanol production and consumption.
 The shock generates an increase in food-at-home prices and a slight decrease in the quantity of food Americans consume at home.
-We demonstrate that these shocks also increase unemployment, fertilizer prices, and financial uncertainty.
+Less robust statistical evidence suggests that these shocks also increase unemployment, fertilizer prices, and financial uncertainty, while decreasing soybean and rice exports, activity in the domestic supply chain, and ethanol production and consumption.

-We also use perform historical decompositions to explore how agricultural supply news shocks contributed to U.S. field crop commodity prices, and also the price Americans pay for food consumed at home.
-While filed crop prices are strongly influenced by agricultural commodity supply news shocks, retail-level food prices are not.
-This is unsurprising, given that most of the in-store price is related to processing, packaging, transportation, and marketing costs (USDA, 2022).
+We also perform historical decompositions to explore how agricultural supply news shocks contributed to U.S. field crop commodity prices, and also the price Americans pay for food consumed at home.
+While field crop prices are strongly influenced by agricultural commodity supply news shocks, retail-level food prices are not.
+This is unsurprising, given that in-store prices are dominated by processing, packaging, transportation, and marketing costs (USDA, 2022).

-Moreover, the agricultural supply news shock that we generate can itself be used in future work as an economic shock uncorrelated to other exogenous shocks identified in the literature, e.g., those for oil supply news or monetary policy.
+Moreover, the agricultural supply news shock that we estimate can itself be used in future work as an economic shock uncorrelated to other exogenous shocks identified in the literature, e.g., those for oil supply news or monetary policy.
 For example, Adjemian et al. (2023) decompose food price inflation into data series that represent pressure from the supply and demand sides of the market.
 They find that, as expected, poor agricultural supply news raises the supply-side contribution to food price inflation.
 The remainder of the paper is structured as follows.
 First, we present the methodology section, including the construction of USDA surprise series and diagnostic tests.
 Next, we provide an overview of the empirical approach to estimate the impacts of agricultural supply news shock and provide an outline of the data used.
 We then present our results.
 Finally, we discuss the implications of our findings and conclude the paper.